Owen Tippett Game Preview: Flyers vs. Red Wings

 Tippett Season Stats Insights

-- Tippett has scored a goal in nine of 29 games this season, netting multiple goals in one of them.
+- In 10 of 32 games this year, Tippett has scored a goal, and he has one game with multiple goals.

-- Tippett has a point in 13 games this year (out of 29), including multiple points five times.
+- In 15 of 32 games this year, Tippett has registered a point, and five of those games included multiple points.

-- Tippett has posted an assist in a game seven times this season in 29 games played, including multiple assists once.
+- Tippett has posted an assist in a game eight times this season in 32 games played, including multiple assists once.

-- The implied probability that Tippett goes over his points over/under is 50%, based on the odds.
+- Tippett has an implied probability of 47.6% to eclipse his point total based on the odds.

 Sign up for Underdog fantasy today.